-Border Patrol chief out day after Trump border fence decree
+Border Patrol chief out day after Trump border decree

 Washington — The Border Patrol chief is leaving the agency on the heels of President Donald Trump’s announcement of an ambitious plan to build a massive wall at the Mexican border and hire 5,000 Border Patrol agents.